leoGCoelho/document-manager/README.md

 - The Database used is an MySQL server up in a 3rd party server.

 - All Docker compose scripts were implemented, but for a microservice, is recomended adapt the files to the others microservices.

+- The performance was affected by the database server used for this demonstration.
+For the project performance validation, the usage of another database server is recommended.